Sambillingham/embark/business plan/1-executive-summary.md

 ## 1.1.
 Company Description

 EMBARK is a digital marketing campaigns company that promotes products, services, brands and events.
-We use the latest technology in creative ways enabling our clients to reach their customers in unique, engaging and interactive ways.
+The latest technology is used in creative ways to enable our clients to reach their customers in unique, engaging and interactive ways.

-Our services are aimed primarily, but not exclusively, at businesses in the Southwest.
+Services are aimed primarily, but not exclusively, at businesses in the Southwest.

-- Who are we?
+- [Who are we?]
-- What do we do?
+- [What do we do?]
-- Who do we do it for?
+- [Who do we do it for?]
-- Why would clients choose us?
-(USP's)
+- [Why would clients choose us?
+(USP's)]

 ## 1.2.
 Mission Statement